 However, in a recent podcast, Peterson announced that he is working on a plan to launch an alternative platform to Patreon to solve the problem of corporate censorship.
 Originally, he created an account at the competitor SubscribeStar, but it, too, was deplatformed recently by PayPal.

 Peterson inserted himself into the culture war when in 2016 he refused to abide by Canadian Bill C-16 that compels speech.
 The far left tried to take him down but found in him a formidable opponent who grew only stronger with opposition.
-If he makes good on his promise, it could be the first step in providing a mainstream alternative to the far-left hegemony of Silicon Valley.We value your comments!
-Please weigh in on our comment section below.
+If he makes good on his promise, it could be the first step in providing a mainstream alternative to the far-left hegemony of Silicon Valley.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com